-With a street like Rodeo Drive cutting through Beverly Hills, is it any wonder that dining out in this affluent neighborhood will cost you a pretty penny?
-From steakhouses to sushi spots, Beverly Hills is rife with restaurants that are perfect for power lunches, birthdays and celebrations, as well as a couple places that won’t break the bank.
-Check out our guide to the best Beverly Hills restaurants for meals that are worth their price tag, big or small.
+Given the fact that it’s home to the luxury-oriented Rodeo Drive, is it any wonder that the vast majority of dining options in Beverly Hills are expensive?
+From steakhouses to high-end sushi spots, Beverly Hills is home to plenty of restaurants perfect for power lunches, birthdays and celebrations, as well as a handful of places that won’t totally break the bank.
+We’ve also included our favorite spots in Century City, since the neighborhood is less than two miles away and encompasses the Westfield Century City mall, a dining destination in its own right.
+Check out our guide to the best Beverly Hills area restaurants for meals that are worth their price tag, big or small.

 RECOMMENDED: See more in our complete guide to Beverly Hills